-Туре 3-port vector network analyzer VNA Port reference Impedance 50 Ω single ended Frequency range f = 30 MHz to 4000 MHz Coupling and screening attenuation Triaxial test tube apparatus measurements: Metallic non ferrom according to [6] wit 7.2.4 with inner extrable).
-Cable measurement Metallic non ferrom according to [7] wit The test tube diame of the DUT.
-If there diameter of 40 mm tube apparatus nee the frequency range devices may be used ragnetic triaxial test tube arrangement the lengths as specified in 7.2.1, 7.2.3 and tension tube of variable length (tube in test).
-The lengths as specified in 7.2.2.
-The lengths as specific restrictions, a for smaller is recommended.
-The test did to be free of higher order modes in the length is recommended.
-The test did to be free of higher order modes in the length
+Туре 3-port vector network analyzer VNA Port reference Impedance 50 Ω single ended Frequency range f = 30 MHz to 4000 MHz Coupling and screening attenuation Triaxial test tube apparatus Connector, cable as measurements: Metallic non ferrom according to [5] wit 7.2.4 with inner ext tube).
+Cable measurement Metallic non ferrom according to [6] wit The test tube diame of the DUT.
+If there diameter of 40 mm tube apparatus nee sembly and communication channel agnetic triaxial test tube arrangement h lengths as specified in 7.2.1, 7.2.3 and ension tube of variable length (tube in the length sas specified in 7.2.2. ter depends on the geometric dimension are no DUT specific restrictions, a or smaller is recommended.
+The test ds to be free of higher order modes in the frequency range devices may be used connectors, angled e under test.
+Commercially available tube d.
+For the measurement of angled triaxial corner adapters may be needed.